amyami187/effective_dimension/README.md

 `$ python -m pip install torch==1.3.1`

 ##
-### Effective_dimension_code
+### Effective dimension code
-This folder contains the main framework for most calculations used in this research article.
+The effective_dimension folder contains the main framework for most calculations used in this research article.
 In order to calculate the effective dimension, we create an abstract base class called `Model`, which can be either quantum or classical.
 We then have two classes for either regime, the quantum models (`QuantumNeuralNetwork`) and classical models (`ClassicalNeuralNetwork`).
 And finally, we have an effective dimension class (`EffectiveDimension`) to compute the effective dimension of any model class.